python/cpython/Doc/library/formatter.rst

    :synopsis: Generic output formatter and device interface.

-.. index:: single: HTMLParser (class in htmllib)
+This module supports two interface definitions, each with multiple

-This module supports two interface definitions, each with multiple implementations.
-The *formatter* interface is used by the :class:`HTMLParser` class of the :mod:`htmllib` module, and the *writer* interface is required by the formatter interface.
+implementations: The *formatter* interface, and the *writer* interface which is required by the formatter interface.

 Formatter objects transform an abstract flow of formatting events into specific output events on writer objects.
 Formatters manage several stack structures to